 Experimental Design

-Once the energy-efficiency treatments have been completed, we will randomly allocate the credit treatment to 1,200 firms (200 from each energy-efficient treatment group for a total of 600 firms) and 600 firms from the energy-efficiency control group; there will be 1,200 firms without credit allocated.
+Once the energy-efficiency treatments have been completed, we will randomly allocate the credit treatment to 225 firms (75 approximately from each energy-efficient treatment group) and 75 firms from the control group; there will be 300 firms without credit allocated.

 As mentioned above, each enrolled firm will be randomly assigned into one of four groups, the control group, or one of three energy-efficient treatment groups: information provision, class training, or consulting:

-Consulting treatment: The consulting treatment consists of individual firms receiving detailed and customized green consulting analysis and advice from a specialized firm.
-There should be a survey to check knowledge acquisition and level of satisfaction at the end of the consulting treatment including questions about intent to change.
+Consulting treatment: The consulting treatment consists of individual firms receiving detailed and customized green consulting analysis and advice from our partnered energy firm.
+At the end of the consulting treatment, there will be a survey to check knowledge acquisition and level of satisfaction, including questions about intent to change.

 After the energy-efficient treatment, a fraction of firms in each treatment group will be randomly selected into the credit treatment group.
 This credit treatment allows firms to access a special line of credit for sustainability investments from Banco BPI.
 Firms are not obliged to obtain this credit from BPI and may seek better offers from other banks if available.
 Firms can apply for this line of credit up to after the end of the energy efficiency treatment; we will send reminders.
 There will be a survey after the credit treatment including questions about intent to change.